PiyushPanwarFST/piyush_portfolio/public/RESUME_INSTRUCTIONS.md

 3. **Verify**
    - The download button in the Hero section will automatically work
-   - The file will be downloadable as "Rishav_Tarway_Resume.pdf"
+   - The file will be downloadable as "Piysuh_Panwar.pdf"

 ## Current Status